bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 Mark Erhardt: 00:19:26

-So basically just look up, is there a pay to taproot output that fits this transaction output out point.
+So basically just look up, is there a P2TR output that fits this transaction output out point.
 Yes.

 Elle Mouton: 00:19:35